7 minute read

 A 3B model that picks the right tool, passes the right arguments, and summarizes the result is more useful than one that tries to generate correct code from scratch.
 The right question for a small on-device model isn’t “can it do this task?” but “can I decompose the task so the model only does the parts it’s strong at?”

-And it all runs locally — no roundtrip, no API key, no data leaving the machine.
+And it all runs locally.
+No roundtrip, no API key, no data leaving the machine.
 For anything latency-sensitive or privacy-sensitive, that matters.
 Every Tahoe Mac already has this capability sitting idle on the Neural Engine. hunch is one way to use it.
 There will be others.